josephryan/Beroe_genome/02-ASSEMBLY/README.md

 * commands.md - commands used to assemble Beroe genome

+* repeat_commands.md - commands used to perform analysis of repetitive content in the assembly

 * break_big_gaps.pl - script used to remove large gaps from scaffolded assembly (requires [JFR-PerlModules](https://github.com/josephryan/JFR-PerlModules))

 * remove_lt200.pl - script used to remove contigs shorter than 200 nucleotides (requires [JFR-PerlModules](https://github.com/josephryan/JFR-PerlModules))